pingcap/community/logos/brand-guidelines.md

 # Resources and Guidelines for TiDB Community

-These resources and guidelines were designed to assist the TiDB Community to effectively and consistently build and protect the community’s brand through visual communication.
+The following resources and guidelines aim to assist the TiDB Community to effectively and consistently build and protect the community's brand through visual communication.

 # TiDB Logo

-## Seal+Signature(formal)
+## Seal and Signature (formal)

 ![seal signature-normal](https://user-images.githubusercontent.com/6755791/33934949-4223d32c-e035-11e7-9884-2dd67a024319.png)